MetPX/sarracenia/doc/sr_subscribe.1.rst

 DELIVERY SPECIFICATIONS
 -----------------------

-Theses options set what files the user wants and where it will be placed, and under which name.
+These options set what files the user wants and where it will be placed, and under which name.

 - **accept    <regexp pattern> (must be set)**